 - " Cost management, affordability, market considerations, Bank performance and need for expertise shall be taken into account in establishing reward levels and spend. - " Overall compensation structure shall be determined based on country's market data, determined against a suitable peer group of banks and using well-established benchmarking tools as and when decided by the HR Committee. - " The pay system is merit-based, and pay increases and awards are allocated on the basis of demonstrated performance and tenure of service. - " Performance bonus payments, if applicable, shall be restricted to higher levels of individual performance based on individual objectives, Key Performance Indicators, organizational unit's performance and Bank's performance.
-All performance bonus payments shall have prior approval of GM on recommendation of CEO & Group Head HR, to be done transparently and tabulated on periodic intervals during the year.
-The final disbursement will only happen after it has been discussed at the time of CHRC. - " All reward and benefit arrangements shall fully comply with the UAE labour laws and applicable regulatory requirements.
+All performance bonus payments shall have prior approval of GM on recommendation of CEO & Group Head HR, to be done transparently and tabulated on periodic intervals during the year. - " All reward and benefit arrangements shall fully comply with the UAE labour laws and applicable regulatory requirements.